benjoquilario/animehi-stream/README.md

 > [!NOTE]
 > This project is a work in progress, it still contains bugs and will constantly be updated to stay up-to-date with the latest framework changes.

+## Self-Hosting Notice

+**⚠️ RESTRICTED USE**

+> [!CAUTION]
+> Self-hosting this application is **strictly limited to personal use only**.
+Commercial utilization is **prohibited**, and the inclusion of advertisements on your self-hosted website may lead to serious consequences, including **potential site takedown measures**.
+Ensure compliance to avoid any legal or operational issues.

+## License 📝

+This project is governed by a Custom BY-NC License.
+What does this entail?
+Simply put, you are permitted to utilize, distribute, and modify the code for non-commercial purposes.
+However, it is imperative that due credit is accorded to our platform, [animehi-stream](https://www.animehi-stream.vercel.app).
+Any commercial utilization of this code is strictly prohibited.
+For comprehensive details, please refer to the [LICENSE](LICENSE) file.
+Should you have inquiries or require special permissions, do not hesitate to contact us.

 ## Contribution

 Your ideas, translations, design changes, code cleaning, real heavy code changes, or any help are always welcome.
 The more is the contribution, the better it gets.